calumk/editorjs-columns/README.md

         config : {
-          EditorJsLibrary : EditorJs, // Pass the library instance to the columns instance. tools : column_tools // IMPORTANT! ref the column_tools }
+          EditorJsLibrary : EditorJs, // Pass the library instance to the columns instance. tools : column_tools // IMPORTANT! ref the column_tools
+          maxColumns: 4, // Extends the maximum number of columns a user can create }
       },
 }